EclipseFdn/eclipsefdn-project-adopters/README.md

 You can add your organization logo to our list of adopters by submitting a pull request or by creating an [issue](https://github.com/EclipseFdn/eclipsefdn-project-adopters/issues/new?template=adopter_request.md).
 You can attach files to an issue by dragging and dropping them in the text editor of the form.

 If you plan on submitting a pull request, you will need to make the following changes to the website's codebase:

-1. Add a colored and a white organization logo to static/assets/images/adoptors.
+1. Add a colored and a white organization logo to static/assets/images/adopters.
 We expect that all submitted logos to be transparent svg and compressed for web.
 2. Update the adopter JSON file: [config/adopters.json](https://github.com/EclipseFdn/eclipsefdn-project-adopters/blob/master/config/adopters.json).
 Organizations can be easily marked as having multiple adopted projects across different working groups, no need to create separate entries for different projects or working groups!

 ### Javascript Plugin

 Eclipse projects can showcase the logos of their adopters on their project websites.
 We built a JavaScript plugin to make this process easier.
-If you are a project committer, here are quick instructions on how to use the eclipsefdn-adopters.js on your Eclipse projet website:
+If you are a project committer, here are quick instructions on how to use the eclipsefdn-adopters.js on your Eclipse project website:

 #### Usage